Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/grpc.md

 kubectl set env deployment/kong-gateway -n kong 'KONG_PROXY_LISTEN=0.0.0.0:8000 http2, 0.0.0.0:8443 http2 ssl'
 ```

-**Caveat:** Before Kong Gateway v3.6, it doesn't offer simultaneous support of HTTP/1.1 and HTTP/2 without TLS on a single TCP socket.
+**Caveat:** Before {{site.base_gateway}} v3.6, it doesn't offer simultaneous support of HTTP/1.1 and HTTP/2 without TLS on a single TCP socket.
 Hence
 it's not possible to connect with HTTP/1.1 protocol, requests will be rejected.
 For HTTP/2 with TLS everything works seamlessly (connections
 are handled transparently).
 You may configure an alternative HTTP/2 port (e.g. `8080`) if you require HTTP/1.1 traffic on port 80.
-Since Kong Gateway v3.6, it has been able to support listening HTTP/2 without TLS(h2c) and HTTP/1.1 on the same port, so you can use port 80 for both
+Since {{site.base_gateway}} v3.6, it has been able to support listening HTTP/2 without TLS(h2c) and HTTP/1.1 on the same port, so you can use port 80 for both
 HTTP/1.1 and HTTP/2 without TLS.

 #### Route gRPC traffic